fmnoise/flow/README.md

 ## FAQ

-Q: Is it an alternative to `finally` clause provided by flow?
+Q: Is there an alternative to `finally` clause provided by flow?

 A: No, `finally` is currently not implented.
 Consider using `try/catch/finally` if you need that.